UMAprotocol/protocol/packages/monitor-v2/src/monitor-og/README.md

 - `NODE_URLS_X` is an array of RPC node URLs replacing `X` in variable name with network number from `CHAIN_ID`.
 - `NODE_URL_X` is a single RPC node URL replacing `X` in variable name with network number from `CHAIN_ID`.
 This is considered only if matching `NODE_URLS_X` is not provided.
+- `GCKMS_WALLET` is a GCKMS wallet used to submit transactions in any of automated support modes.
+If this is provided, `MNEMONIC` is ignored.
+- `MNEMONIC` is a mnemonic for a wallet used to submit transactions in any of automated support modes.
 - `NODE_RETRIES` is the number of retries to make when a node request fails (defaults to `2`).
 - `NODE_RETRY_DELAY` is the delay in seconds between retries (defaults to `1`).
 - `NODE_TIMEOUT` is the timeout in seconds for node requests (defaults to `60`).